gmlewis/go-gerber/examples/n333-bifilar-coil/README.md

 Therefore the magnetic field from each coil section combines uniformly with the other coils resulting in a stronger, cohesive field.

-Here is a diagram showing how it is wired:
+Here is a diagram showing how it is wired (you may need to zoom in to see the labels):

 ![n333-bifilar-coil-diagram](n333-bifilar-coil-diagram.png)

-This shows the the top layer on an N=360 coil:
+This shows the top layer on an N=360 coil:

 ![n333-bifilar-coil-layers](n333-bifilar-coil-layers.png)